Vaidehi Chaudhari

 Vaidehi Chaudhari (born 14 February 2000) is an Indian professional tennis player from Gujarat.
 She plays for the Indian women’s team and is a two time Indian National champion.
-She is ranked 364 in the WTA singles ranking as on 7 April 2025 and is the fourth highest ranked women’s player in India.
+She has been ranked as high as 355 in the WTA singles rankings on 19 May 2025 and is the fourth highest ranked female player in India.

 Early life

 Chaudhari is from Khandosan, Mehsana district, Gujarat.
 She lives and trains in Ahmedabad under coach Jignesh Rawal.
-She took up tennis a bit late, at the age of 11, with the encouragement of her uncle, who was a police officer.
+She took up tennis at the age of 11, with the encouragement of her uncle, who was a police officer.
 He used to train her in physical fitness as well.

 Career

-On 12 April 2025, Chaudhari won her match and helped India beat Chinese Taipei 2-1 in the Billie Jean King Cup Asia-Oceania Group 1 in Pune.
-She defeated 351 ranked, Fang An Lin 6-2, 5-7 and 6-4 for her second victory.
-Earlier, she beat Ho Ching Wu in the first tie on 11 April and India won 2-1 against Hong Kong, China, with her compatriot Shrivalli Rashmikaa Bhamidipati of Hyderabad also winning her singles tie.
+On 12 April 2025, Chaudhari won her match and helped India beat Chinese Taipei 2–1 in the Billie Jean King Cup Asia-Oceania Group 1 in Pune.
+She defeated 351 ranked Lin Fang-an 6–2, 5–7 and 6–4 for her second victory.
+Earlier, she beat Wu Ho-ching in the first tie on 11 April and India won 2–1 against Hong Kong, China, with her compatriot Shrivalli Bhamidipaty of Hyderabad also winning her singles tie.

 In October 2024, she won the women's singles title in the 29th Fenesta Open National Tennis Championship at New Delhi.
-She defeated Maaya Revathi R of Tamil Nadu 6-3, 6-3 in the final.
+She defeated Maaya Revathi of Tamil Nadu 6–3, 6–3 in the final.
 This is her second title after her victory in 2022.
-In March 2023, she received wildcard along with Shrivalli Bhamidipati to play the ITF women's open qualifiers in Bengaluru, and qualified for the main draw.
-In February 2023, she won the $15,000 ITF women’s tennis tournament at Baliawas, Gurugram.
-In the final she defeated Sandeepti Singh Rao 4-6, 6-2, 6-0.
+In March 2023, she received wildcard along with Shrivalli Bhamidipaty to play the ITF Bengaluru women's open qualifiers, and qualified for the main draw.
+In February 2023, she won the W15 tournament at Baliawas, Gurugram.
+In the final, she defeated Sandeepti Singh, 4–6, 6–2, 6–0.